davesnx/melange-dune-library-examples/README.md

-# Kinds of libraries with dune and melange
+# Kinds of shared libraries with dune and melange

+This repository demonstrates various patterns and implementations for creating shared libraries with dune and melange.
+It's a collection of minimalistic but real-world examples, extracted and adapted from server-reason-react repo.

 ## Pure library